On the reliability of published findings using the regression discontinuity design in political science: The State of RD Studies in Political Science

 \section{The State of RD Studies in Political Science}

 We collected all studies using an RD design published in the \textit{American Political Science Review}, \textit{American Journal of Political Science}, and \textit{Journal of Politics} between 2009 and 2018.
 We included studies implementing an RD design as the primary empirical strategy in an applied setting, in addition to studies where an RD design complements another design \citep[e.g.,][]{Broockman2016Preaching}.
 We excluded studies primarily making methodological contributions \citep[e.g.,][]{Cattaneo2016Interpreting}.
-There are 45 studies in total that satisfy these inclusion criteria.
+There were 45 studies in total that satisfied these inclusion criteria.
 Section~\suppref{sec:sample-selection} in the supplement describes the sample selection strategy in more detail and contains a list of all 45 studies.

 Figure~\ref{fig:orig_tscores} presents the distribution of $t$-statistics for the published findings among all 45 studies in our sample.
-The first panel presents the distribution of the main reported result of each article, meaning that each article contributes with one $t$-statistic.
+The first panel presents the distribution of the main reported result of each article, meaning that each article contributes one $t$-statistic.
 The second panel presents the distribution of all results that were referenced in the articles' abstracts, which we take as a proxy for being a primary result of an article.
 There are $80$ $t$-statistics in total in the second panel, meaning that each article contributes $1.78$ statistics on average.
 To avoid overrepresentation of articles that present many results, the $t$-statistics in the second panel are weighted by the inverse of the total number of results in each study.
+For the majority of the studies, we either use reported $t$-statistics or reconstruct $t$-statistics using the ratio of coefficients and standard errors.
+For the small number of the studies where neither $t$-statistics nor standard errors were reported, we reconstruct $t$-statistics using reported $p$-values, confidence intervals and point estimates, or using replication code and data provided by the authors.